 A goal-setting process starts at the top.
-While most agree that setting goals at the executive level, then setting goals at the next level of management, and so on until you reach employees (called cascading goals) does not work, goal-setting still begins with a clear overall vision for company objectives.
+While most agree that setting goals at the executive level, then setting goals at the next level of management, and so on until you reach employees (called cascading goals) does not work, goal-setting still begins with a clear overall vision for the company objectives.
 Each group can then ask:

 - How do our roles fit into this vision?

 - What are we going to do to help move the needle towards achieving this vision?